Net Neutrality Comment Fraud Will Be Investigated By Government - Slashdot

 Doubt anything will come of it (Score:1)

+Well Mr. Lincoln, I didn't know they had internet at the cemetery in Springfield Il, or that you were provide an internet enabled device before you where encased in concrete, but We will look into this some time soon....

+Soon means maybe 5 moths from now, give or take a couple of days for a government shutdown or two..

-Brings back memories (Score:2)
+Brings back memories (Score:1)

 I once (ONCE) saw childporn and reported it.
 The pokice then tried to go after me for: